danielkinpara/RepData_PeerAssessment2/PA2_template.md

 y3 <- as.numeric(resPop[ord[1:5]])/1e3

 par(mfrow = c(1, 3))
-barplot(y1, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants", main = "Injuries")
+barplot(y1, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants",
+        main = "Injuries")
 legend("topright", nomes1, fill = rainbow(5), cex = 0.8)
-barplot(y2, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants", main = "Fatalities")
+barplot(y2, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants",
+        main = "Fatalities")
 legend("topright", nomes2, fill = rainbow(5), cex = 0.8)
-barplot(y3, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants", main = "Total")
+barplot(y3, col = rainbow(5), ylim = c(0, 100), ylab = "thousand inhabitants",
+        main = "Total")
 legend("topright", nomes3, fill = rainbow(5), cex = 0.8)
 ```

 ![](PA2_template_files/figure-html/health-1.png)

-As the graphs show, tornado is the major cause of injuries and fatalities.
-Tornado accounts for **97** thousand inahitants with health incidents.
-More than five times the incidents caused by heat.
-Heat accounts for **12.4** thousand inahitants with health incidents.
+As the graphs present, tornado was the major cause of injuries and fatalities.
+Tornado accounted for **97** thousand inahitants with health incidents.
+More than seven times the incidents caused by heat.
+Heat accounted for **12** thousand inahitants with health incidents.

-Different from the economic impacts, the four major causes of health impacts are the same for injuries and fatalities.
-The only difference is that rip current causes more fatalities than thunderstorm wind.
-On the other hand, thunderstorm wind causes more injuries than rip current.
+Different from the economic impacts, the four major causes of health impacts were the same for injuries and fatalities: tornado, heat, flood, and lightning.
+The only difference was that rip current caused more fatalities than thunderstorm wind.
+On the other hand, thunderstorm wind caused more injuries than rip current.

-It's also noticeable that the proportion of injuries and fatalities is much higher in tornado events than heat events.
-While there is one fatality to **16** injuried individuals due to tornados, heat proportion is of one fatality to **3** injuried individuals.
-So, the event of heat is more likely to cause a higher percentage of deaths than the event of a tornado.
+It's also noticeable that the proportion of injuries and fatalities was much higher in tornado events than heat events.
+While there was one fatality for each **16** injuried individuals due to tornados, heat proportion was of one fatality for each **3** injuried individuals.
+So, the event of heat was more likely to cause a higher percentage of deaths than the event of a tornado.

 ---